game-ci/steam-deploy/README.md

 #### 1. Create a Steam Build Account

-Create a specialised builder account that only has access to `Edit App Metadata` and `Publish App Changes To Steam`.
+Create a specialised builder account that only has access to `Edit App Metadata` and `Publish App Changes To Steam`, and permissions to edit your specific app.

 https://partner.steamgames.com/doc/sdk/uploading#Build_Account